 General Requirements and Academic Procedures

-The following procedures and regulations have been adopted to help students, faculty members, and administrators carry out U of I's overall academic program successfully.
+The following procedures and regulations have been adopted to help students, faculty members, and administrators carry out the University of Idaho's overall academic program successfully.
 Students have the ultimate responsibility for meeting university, college, and departmental graduation requirements and academic procedures.
 Students, with the help of faculty advisors, should check their records each time they prepare to register to ensure that they are correctly and systematically fulfilling their degree requirements.
 It is the responsibility of advisors, major professors, and deans to assist students in understanding and complying with these requirements and procedures.
 The Office of the Registrar assists by checking students' records for compliance with the regulations in this section of the catalog.
 Requests to waive curricular requirements, academic provisions, or academic standards should be presented to the appropriate department and/or college.

 Rights Reserved to the University